-- daytime wetting occurs in about three and a half percent of healthy children
+- daytime wetting happens in about 3 in 100 healthy children

-- two thirds of these children will have bedwetting as well - see bedwetting
+- about 67 in 100 of these children will have bedwetting as well - see bedwetting

-it is important that all children with daytime wetting are seen by a doctor experienced with children's problems
+- it is important that all children with daytime wetting see a doctor who has experience with children's problems

 What causes daytime wetting?

-Dysfunctional voiding: Children with daytime wetting feel the urge at the last minute and may suddenly demonstrate holding postures or may "curtsey" using their heel to stop the flow of urine.
-When they get to the toilet the outlet valve may not relax fully and so stops the bladder from emptying fully.
-When they go back to their desk the outlet valve will relax and urine leaks out.
-This residual urine also leads to infections so all children with urinary tract infections should be asked if there are problems with daytime wetting.
+Children with daytime wetting feel the urge at the last minute and may suddenly show holding postures or may 'curtsey' using their heel to stop the flow of wee.
+When they get to the toilet, the outlet valve may not relax fully.
+This stops the bladder from emptying fully.
+When they go back to their desk, the outlet valve will relax and wee leaks out.
+This leftover wee can also lead to infections.
+Doctors should ask all children with urinary tract infections if they have problems with daytime wetting.

 - a weak outlet valve which may lead to wet pants when laughing, coughing or straining